nodejs/node/doc/api/modules.md

 * {string}

 The directory name of the current module.
-This the same as the [`path.dirname()`][] of the [`__filename`][].
+This is the same as the [`path.dirname()`][] of the [`__filename`][].

 Example: running `node example.js` from `/Users/mjr`